BBBalls/hillside_hermitage_archive/_posts/2022-06-25-Summarized Transcriptions 201-250.md

 But you will not be able to reach the basic level of this clarity if you are *still* acting on account of the assumption of the external coming first.
-And your body, your desire, the pressure being second - as just a response to the impulse.
+And your body, your desire, the pressure being second—as just a response to the impulse.
 For as long as you keep that picture perverted, there is no development, there is no uprooting of sensuality, and there is no abandoning of masculinity or femininity.